snakers4/jungle-dd-av-sk/README.md

-Jungle video trap challenge solution by AVeysov and Skolbachev
+Jungle video trap challenge solution by AVeysov and SKolbachev
 ==============================

 - Classifying animals using jungle trap videos (200k+, 1TB) with 90%+ accuracy with CNNs;